tinacms/tina.io/content/docs/features/data-fetching.md

 ## Introduction

 With Tina, your content is stored in Git along with your codebase.
-Tina provides a content API in front of your repo-based content, so that you can interact with your files as if they're in a database.
+Tina provides a Content API in front of your repo-based content, so that you can interact with your files as if they're in a database.

 You can:

 - Query content for a given collection
-- Add filters, sort parameters. paginate, etc
+- Apply filters, sorting, pagination, etc
 - Query your content based on relational fields.

-To interface with the API, you can use Tina's type-safe client for data-fetching, or you can manually write your own GraphQL queries and hit the API yourself.
+To interface with the API, you can use Tina's type-safe client for data-fetching, or manually write custom GraphQL queries and hit the API yourself.

 ## Making requests with the Tina Client